 And the most challenging of those, in terms of cost management?
 That has to be AWS Elastic Compute Cloud (EC2).

 EC2 is a cloud platform that offers secure and resizable compute capacity.
 Instances are the building blocks of computing capabilities.
 Amazon EC2 provides 5 instance types to suit various use cases:

-- Memory-optimized instances – this instance is great for delivery of large dataset workloads fast.
+- Memory-optimized instances – This instance is great for the delivery of large dataset workloads.
 It is excellent when enormous amounts of data need to be preloaded before running an app.

 - Storage optimized instances – this instance is suitable when there are large datasets on local storage, for example, at data warehouses and online transaction systems.

 The real challenge with EC2 is when you use the elastic, i.e., scalable, aspect of the service.
 Budgets are relatively simple if you sign up for a dedicated instance.
 However, as soon as you add scale to your application, you need to keep a tighter reign on your budgets.

 The following AWS services tend to be far easier to predict costs of and assign usage to budgets:

 - Amazon Relational Database Service

 Amazon RDS is the service that enables straightforward setup, operation, and scaling of databases in the cloud.
 It supports the following instance classes: general-purpose, memory-optimized, and burstable performance.
 Instance types include varying combinations of memory, CPU, storage, and networking capacity – which provides you with the flexibility to select the suitable mix of resources for your database.